This post may include affiliate links. Thank you for your support.

 Caramelized onions definitely require patience!
 You can tell when caramelized onions are done because they will have a deep, rich golden brown color and be extremely soft to the touch.

-These caramelized onions are incredibly delicious and so versatile!
+Wondering, what are oven caramelized onions good with?
+Honestly, almost everything.
+Caramelized onions are incredibly versatile!
 Sweet onions make a wonderful sweet and savory addition to many dishes.
-Plus, they make a fantastic base of mouthwatering flavor in dips, soups and casseroles!
+Plus, they make a fantastic base of mouthwatering flavor in dips, soups and casseroles.
 Let’s face it, everything’s better when caramelized onions are involved!

 How to use caramelized onions

-• Eggs – Mix caramelized onions into frittatas, use them as a filling for omelettes or use them as a topping for scrambled eggs!
+- Eggs – Mix caramelized onions into frittatas, use them as a filling for omelettes or use them as a topping for scrambled eggs.
+I personally love them in this crustless spinach bacon quiche.

 Leftover caramelized onions should be stored in an air-tight container or zip-closure bag in the refrigerator.
 Properly stored, they will last up to a week in the fridge.